-A goal is scored when an offensive player has two feet in the endzone after receiving a pass from a teammate.
+A goal is scored when an offensive player lands in bounds with any part of both feet in the endzone after receiving a pass from a teammate.
+The goal line is not considered part of the endzone.
 A player in possession may not score by running into the endzone.
 The team that scores receives one point.